 - 1. All motor vehicles must be registered with the school office.
 Proof of automobile insurance coverage is necessary before a parking sticker will be issued. - 2.
-Upon registration of a motor vehicle, a parking sticker will be issued to the student driver for that vehicle.
-This sticker must be placed on the back of the inside rearview mirror and be visible when looking through the front windshield of the vehicle.
+Upon registration of a motor vehicle, a parking sticker will be issued to the student driver for that vehicle. - a.
+This sticker must be placed on the back of the inside rearview mirror and be visible when looking through the front windshield of the vehicle. - b.
 Parking stickers may only be used by the student to whom they were assigned and are not transferable to any other student driver. - 3.
 All student vehicles must be parked only in their assigned/designated student parking lot area.
-Each student driver is issued a specific (numbered) parking space and may only park in that designated space. - 4.
+Each student driver is issued a specific (numbered) parking space and may only park in that designated space. - a.
+Trucks will park in the perimeter spaces. - b.
+Cars will park in the interior spaces. - c.
+Staff parking areas are not permitted for student use. - 4.
 No student driver or rider may be in the student parking area during the regular school day without permission from the high school office. - 5.
-The posted speed limit will be considered the maximum speed which a student driver may operate his/her vehicle while on school property. - 6.
+The posted speed limit will be considered the maximum speed at which a student driver may operate his/her vehicle while on school property. - 6.
 When buses are entering or leaving the school property, they are always considered to have the right-of-way.
-Student drivers must yield the right of way to all school bus traffic.
+Student drivers must yield the right of way to all school bus traffic. - 7.
+Peeling and squealing of tires, loudly revving the engine, loud playing of radio/stereo or excessive blowing of vehicle horns will not be permitted.

-- 7. Peeling and squealing of tires, loudly revving the engine, loud playing of radio/stereo or excessive blowing of vehicle horns will not be permitted. - 8.
-A student driver shall not possess in his/her motor vehicle any items as defined by the Serious Misconduct Code in this handbook.
-(Items 5, 6, 7, and 10) - Frequent or excessive tardiness to school will result in denial of driving or riding privileges as determined by the building principal.
+- 8. A student driver shall not possess in his/her motor vehicle any items as defined by the Serious Misconduct Code in this handbook. - 9.
+Frequent or excessive tardiness to school will result in denial of driving or riding privileges as determined by the building principal.
 See policy under Code of Conduct. - 10.
 Student vehicles will not be permitted to leave school property during regular school hours without authorization through the high school office. - 11.
-Vehicles will be subject to periodic inspection at the sole discretion of the school administration. - 12.
+Vehicles will be subject to periodic inspection at the sole discretion of the school administration.

 Failure to follow and abide by the rules listed above may result in denial of driving privileges, immobilizing the vehicle, having the vehicle towed at the student/owners' expense.